MiyasakaKufu/NibMacro/README.md

 NibMacro is a Swift package that provides a custom macro for generating boilerplate code related to nib (XIB) file handling in Swift projects.
 It leverages Swift's macro system and the [swift-syntax](https://github.com/apple/swift-syntax) library.

+(Implemented as a learning exercise for Swift Macros)

 ## Features

 - **NibGenerable Macro**: